openshift/openshift-ansible-contrib/playbooks/provisioning/openstack/README.md

         instack: true
         public_access: false

-Here `external_nsupdate_keys.private.instack: true` ensures the updates matching the private view will be sent to the pre-provisioned DNS server as it can not be accessed via floating IP (`public_access: false`).
+Here `instack: true` ensures the updates matching the private view will be sent to the pre-provisioned DNS server as it can not be accessed via floating IP (`public_access: false`).
 The real use case depends on the ansible control node placement inside or outside of the admin private network.

 Note that for in-stack or mixed DNS servers, the `server` IP, `key_secrect` and algorithm may be unknown by the initial provisioning time and may be omitted.